Nilin’s story of sadness, struggle, success and inspiration.

 I still enjoy teaching at Watwattanarangsri primary school and have my own successful construction business.
 This year, I’m finishing a 57 commercial unit project in Kabinburi.

-Now I’m working with my crazy American boy friend Greg.
+Now I’m working with my soon to be husband, Greg.
 He started this website and our Natural Thai Beauty marketing theme.
 One of our goals is to help Thai woman earn money reselling Nilin products.
 Teach them how to sell, manage inventory and learn what it takes to run their own business.